 Once you’ve got your project list together, the next step is to find the right contractors.
 Qualifying contractors must be licensed and insured, and they typically have to be in full-time business.
 You can’t use buddies who do construction on the side, and you typically can’t do the work yourself unless you’re a contractor by profession.

 Best results will come from experienced and professional remodeling firms that have done at least one 203k renovation in the past.
 Be aware that your entire project can be held up by one contractor that is unwilling to complete the necessary forms.
 So you might even go so far as to write the 203k paperwork requirements into the contractor agreement.

 Once your contractor is on board with helping you complete your loan application, get official bids.
 Make sure the bids aren’t guesses.
 They must be completely accurate because the lender will submit final bids to the appraiser, who builds the value of the work into the future value of the property, upon which your loan is based.

 Changing bid dollar amounts later could incur additional appraisal costs and trigger re-approval with the lender.
 Again, make sure your contractor knows all this!

 By this point, the lender will have your income, asset, and credit report information.
 Once it has all the required bid paperwork, your loan can go to final approval.

-You will sign final mortgage documents, and the house is officially yours.
+You will sign the final mortgage documents, and the house is officially yours.